Coyotes Spotted on Los Angeles River Island in Atwater Village | KCET

 Pellman warns against leaving food or easily accessed garbage outside for coyote consumption.
 He points out that feeding coyotes or other wild animals in Los Angeles County is actually against the law.
 "Coyotes will do just fine without handouts from people."

-ACWM has a comprehensive guide for residents on coyotes, which can be found here.
+ACWM has a comprehensive guide for residents on coyotes, which can be found on their website.

 - next ›